luslab/oz-bulk-rnaseq/D. Alignment.md

 > # Sequence Alignment

+Alignment = Mapping = Assembly

-- the purpose of alignment (aka pairwise alignment; mapping) is to arrange 2 sequences so the regions of similarity line up.
+The purpose of alignment is to merge reads into larger contiguous sequences (contigs) based on their .
 For each base alignment the options are:
 	- `-` a space
 	- `|` match
 	- `.` a mismatch